stanislavsa/smart-woocommerce-search/README.txt

 [Upgrade to PRO](https://www.wpsmartsearch.com/features/?utm_source=wporg&utm_medium=link&utm_campaign=upgrade_to_pro)

-While WooCommerce's default search is basic, lacking **live product search** and **SKU search** functionality, **Smart WooCommerce Search** delivers advanced search capabilities along with live suggestions.

-In today's market, instant search suggestions are essential.
-According to the latest research, 96% of major e-commerce sites now offer search autocomplete, auto-suggest, or **instant ajax search** features.
-This functionality is crucial for retaining customers and optimizing sales by saving users time and streamlining the shopping process.

-Discover the PRO features of our plugin with a **14-day trial period**.
+Improve default **WooCommerce search** or create a custom search widget in a few simple steps.
+The **Smart Search** plugin provides real-time suggestions in a fullscreen popup with synonyms and latest searches.

+You can completely customize your **smart woocommerce search**.
+In addition, the plugin integrates seamlessly into many themes and page builders.

 = Free Features: =

+ * Full Screen Mode
+ * Recent Searches
  * Search results with images and prices
  * Simple integration into default search widgets
  * [Search by product SKU](https://www.wpsmartsearch.com/docs/content-types/#2-toc-title)
  * Search in product Categories
  * Search in product Tags
- * Full Screen Mode
- * Recent Searches
  * Multisite support
  * Allow/disallow searching in selected product categories
  * Exclude "Out of stock" products from search results